Statutory Agent: Everything You Need to Know

 Keep your business in good standing and avoid potentially serious legal problems by having the proper statutory or registered agent for your business.
 You can usually find all the information you need at your Secretary of State office in your state.

 If you need more information about a statutory agent, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.